opentensor/developer-docs/docs/evm-tutorials/evm-testnet-with-metamask-wallet.md

 With the above steps, you have successfully configured your Metamask wallet with the testnet.

-## Step 3
+## Step 3 Obtain TAO

-Next, request testnet TAO in the Bittensor community Discord.
+Request testnet TAO in the Bittensor community Discord.

 ## Step 4.
 Copy Metamask wallet private key into config